-The actual “draw” time averages about seven minutes, but the entire process takes approximately 45 minutes from start to finish.
+The actual “draw” time averages about seven minutes, but the entire process takes about 45 minutes from start to finish.

 There are certain requirements to donate blood.
-Please see Who Can Donate ›
+Learn who can donate ›

 Platelets are collected using a process called apheresis.
 Apheresis is a special kind of blood donation: Instead of giving one pint of whole blood, a platelet donor gives only the platelet component of their blood.

-This process is made possible by an amazing machine that separates the components of your blood, collects only the platelets and a small amount of plasma, and returns your red cells back to you.
-This is a very safe process, as your blood is inside of sterile tubing and never comes in contact with any part of the machine at any time.
-The actual “draw” time ranges from 60-120 minutes, but we ask that you reserve about 2½ hours for the entire process.
+This process is made possible by an amazing machine that separates the components of your blood, collects only the platelets and a small amount of plasma, then returns your red cells back to you.
+This is a very safe process because your blood is inside sterile tubing and never comes in contact with any part of the machine at any time.
+The actual “draw” time ranges from 60 to 120 minutes, but we ask that you reserve about 2½ hours for the entire process.

-Because platelets reproduce so quickly, you can donate platelets every seven days, with a maximum of 24 donations in a 12 month period.
+Because platelets reproduce so quickly, you may donate platelets every seven days, with a maximum of 24 donations in a 12-month period.

 The requirements for platelet donation are very similar to those for whole blood donation.
-One additional requirement for platelet donation is you need to be aspirin-free for 48 hours prior to your donation.
+One additional requirement for platelet donation: You need to be aspirin-free for 48 hours prior to your donation.
 This is because aspirin reduces the potency and performance of your platelets.